TheOdinProject/curriculum/react/more-react-concepts/reducing-state/reducing-state.md

 }
 ~~~

-Remember, reducers are pure functions, so we shouldn't mutate the state, instead we should return a new one.
+Remember, reducers are pure functions so we shouldn't mutate the state.

 In React reducers can be very useful when we have components that update their state in complex or many ways,
 allowing us to separate the state logic from the component itself.